 Winning the bid was just the beginning

 The emphatic reaction from the public, media and politicians when we won the bid was phenomenal.
 With over 800,000 people registering their support, and thousands of conversations online, football united the nation in a monumental moment for women's sport in Australia.

-Now, football and Governments must work together to maximise the opportunities of the biggest global event in Australia since Sydney 2000.
+Now, we must work together to maximise the opportunities of the biggest global event in Australia since Sydney 2000.

-As Australia’s Community Sport of almost two million participants, Football is an inclusive platform that can deliver economic, health and social benefits to more Australians than ever before.
+As Australia’s largest community sport of almost two million participants, Football is an inclusive platform that can deliver economic, health and social benefits to more Australians than ever before.
 The whole nation is excited about the life-changing opportunities that lie ahead.

 Five Pillars of Legacy ‘23

 Growing our game through expanded community programs to ultimately achieve gender parity in 2027, with 400,000+ new female participants.

 By expanding the reach and impact of Australia’s most diverse and largest club participation sport, we can create more economic, health and social benefits for all Australians, and unlock the potential of women and girls from Indigenous and migrant communities.